tradovate/custom-indicators/docs/index.md

 };
 ```

-The Spectogram indicator will use the same approach to calculate Fourier coefficients.
+The Spectrogram indicator will use the same approach to calculate Fourier coefficients.
 Then, we will build a custom plotter that will show these coefficients as 2D map of frequencies and their amplitudes.

 ```javascript